FRBCesab/faircitations/README.md

 Visit the [Get
 started](https://frbcesab.github.io/fairpub/articles/fairpub.html)
-vignette for other usage of the `fairpub` package.
+vignette for a complete usage of the `fairpub` package.

 ## Citation